AienTech/html-to-pdf/README.md

 }
 ```

+## Install procedure

+To install the project, go into the root directory of the project and run `npm install` or `yarn install`.
+Then run `npm run dev` to start the node server.

+Please note that you are going to need to change AWS S3 parameters and `AWS_AKID` or AWS Access key ID and `AWS_SAK` or AWS Security access key of your AWS IAM user.

 ## Contribution
 You can fork the project, make your changes and send a PR and I'll take care of it.
 Please dont forget to add your name (if you want) to `index.html#contributors`.